jwilander/theia/README.md

 - `-monthly`: Optional flag to show month-by-month breakdown
 - `-teams`: Optional flag to group results by team
 - `-broken-windows`: Optional flag to consider tickets with "ux-broken-window" label as a separate type
+- `-security`: Optional flag to consider tickets with "security" label as a separate type called "Security Vuln."

 ## Output